-Anyone who has kept chickens for more than 10 minutes knows there’s always that urge to add more birds to the existing flock.
+Anyone who has kept chickens for even a day knows the urge to add more birds to the existing flock.
 This urge is commonly referred to as “Chicken Math,” and it peaks in early spring when adorable baby chicks begin arriving in feed stores.

 The desire to add different breeds and feather patterns to your flock and a rainbow of eggshell colors to an egg basket all contribute to this formidable force, and the only compelling constraint is available space.
 The space inside a chicken coop determines the maximum number of chickens that can be responsibly housed in it.
 However, with a little creativity, it’s possible to expand your flock without hiring a contractor to build an in-law apartment onto the existing coop, all while providing your birds with enough room to lead happy, healthy lives.